livepeer/docs/docs/contributing/developing-with-livepeer.md

 Prior to developing with the Livepeer Explorer, you must [deploy the Livepeer Subgraph](https://github.com/livepeer/subgraph#deploy-the-livepeer-subgraph-locally).
 Once you've done so, you can follow the instructions in [this guide](https://github.com/livepeer/explorer) to begin developing with the Livepeer Explorer.

-### Developing with the Livepeer SDK
+### Developing with Livepeer.js
-**Prerequisites:** Private ETH network with Livepeer contracts deployed The Livepeer SDK allows you to easily interact with deployed Livepeer contracts.
-For installation and usage, please refer to [this guide](https://github.com/livepeer/sdk#usage)
+**Prerequisites:** Private ETH network with Livepeer contracts deployed Livepeer.js allows you to easily interact with a Livepeer node.
+For installation and usage, please refer to [this guide](https://livepeerjs.org/react/getting-started)

 ### Contract Development
 **Prerequisites:** Node >=12.0, yarn